 Staples said in March that it will close 70 locations throughout North America by the end of 2017.

-During a recent earnings call, Staples said same store sales in North America were down 7% during the fourth quarter of 2016.
+During an earnings call, Staples said same store sales in North America were down 7% during the fourth quarter of 2016.
 The drop in sales was blamed on lower foot traffic.

 Family Christian – 240 stores

-Family Christian, the biggest seller of Christian books and merchandise in the nation, announced February 23 that 240 stores in 36 states would be permanently closed.
+Family Christian, the biggest seller of Christian books and merchandise in the nation, announced February 23 that 240 stores in 36 states would be permanently closed by May 13.